Programme: MSc Finance & Accounting

 What practical skills did you learn on MSc Finance & Accounting?

-I learnt a variety of transferable skills: planning and organisation, timekeeping and analytical thinking.
+I learned a variety of transferable skills: planning and organisation, timekeeping and analytical thinking.

 What was the highlight of the programme?